 Sometimes when someone is being mean to us, we give that meanness right back to them.
-Being mean won’t dissipate all the negative energy, it will only triple it and make things even worse.
+Matching negativity with negativity is now how to deal with mean people.
+It won’t dissipate all the negative energy, it will only triple it and make things even worse.
 “The best way to respond to mean people is to remember where there is meanness, there is pain,” says author Bridgitte Jackson-Buckley.
 “Meeting pain with pain only creates more pain.”

 Be honest with them: